Oeffner/SQLiteHistograms/README.md

 ## From the sqlite commandline load the extension

- on Windows
+ on Windows:

  sqlite> .load histograms.dll
- sqlite>

- on Linux
+ on Linux:

  sqlite> .load ./histograms.so
- sqlite>